evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 GMC Hummer EV Edition 1 Pickup has an all-wheel drive system supported by three motors.
 One on front axle, and two on rear axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 257 mm, and the max is 406 mm.
-In addition,  rear-wheel steering is standard.
+In addition,  rear-wheel steering is a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes